-Resource: \flashDuration
+Resource: flashDuration

 Description: Controls the duration (msec) of the flashes of the System: button.
 The System: button is the button in the upper left corner of the Launcher window, which tells the server being monitored.
-Once Solstice SyMON has established communication with the server, this button flashes according to the -fd and -fi options until communication is broken.
+Once Solstice SyMON has established communication with the server, this button flashes according to the -fd and -fi options until communication with the server ceases.TABLE 5-1 describes the action for flash duration settings.